adysingh5711/kattal.ai/README.md

 > **Transform how you access district information with AI-powered intelligence**

-Kaattal AI is a cutting-edge web application that revolutionizes the way users interact with district information.
+Kattal AI is a cutting-edge web application that revolutionizes the way users interact with district information.
 Using advanced AI technologies including Retrieval Augmented Generation (RAG), vector search, and natural language processing, users can chat with their PDF documents to instantly understand development data, government services, and statistical information.

 ## Key Features